isundaylee/short_url/README.md

 # Usage - HTML (browser)

-Currently, creating short URLs is only supported in the JSON REST interface (see below).
+A demo of this app can be found at http://jiahao.link

+To create short URLs, simply go to `http://yoursite.com` (currently only supports creating URLs with automatically generated names).

 To access a short URL, simply visit `http://yoursite.com/name` (which is also returned to you in JSON after you created the short URL), and you will be redirected to the actual URL.

 # Usage - JSON REST